 Barbecue and picnic scraps

 BBQs and panics are extremely popular in summer.
 After all, what is better than having a couple of friends around with a few drinks in the garden and the chance for the man of the house to show off his BBQ skills

-Alas, our four-legged friends have a great ability to smell out food (over 300 million receptors in the nose and 40 ties better at processing compared to the human that has about 6 million), and once they have sniffed them out, they will without a shadow of a doubt try and raid the leftovers.
-It is important to make sure that both you and your friends dispose of leftover carefully, especially bones as if they are hewed, and splinter in the stomach can cause puncture wounds, amongst other things.
-Please place them in strong rubbish bags ad put them straight I the bin so that annuals (including foxes) cannot get them.
+Alas, our four-legged friends have a great ability to smell out food (over 300 million receptors in the nose and 40 ties better at processing compared to the human that has about 6 million).
+Once they have sniffed them out, they will try and raid the leftovers without a shadow of a doubt.
+It is important to make sure that both you and your friends dispose of leftovers carefully, especially bones as if they are hewed, and splinter in the stomach can cause puncture wounds, amongst other things.
+Please place them in strong rubbish bags ad put them straight in the bin so that annuals (including foxes) cannot get them.

 If your dog swallows foreign objects or shows any signs of discomfort or abdominal pain, then please get in touch with your vet straight away.

 Like humans’ dogs can get very itchy and start biting and scratching and make themself sore from wasps, ants and mosquitoes.
 Fortunately, they rarely make the dog ill/ However, as with humans, some dogs (and other animals) can be very sensitive or have some kind of reaction to insects, especially wasps/ The other danger to look out for is the number of bites or stings.
 After even more bites or stings, the chances are more poison is injected and the greater the risk of a more severe reaction.
 Some signs of a severe reaction, also known as an anaphylactic shock, include: Inflation of the stung/bitten area, hives, itching, panting, vomiting and diarrhoea are further signs of an allergic reaction and can be fatal.
 If your dog shows any of these signs or collapses, then please seek prompt veterinary advice.